suhenady/love-decour/README.txt

 html5up.net | @ajlkn
 Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)

 This theme has been updated for Love DeCour's event planning, design and decor business based in Atlanta, GA.
 Check out the current draft here: https://silver-alpaca-375227.netlify.app/.
 Next stop is updating gallery.
+Coding updates have been made to the display on the navigation for desktop.

 So I've had the wireframe for this particular design kicking around for some time, but with all